 - Are willing to participate in a local church

-Each fall, MCC sets the minimum contribution amount based on 50 per cent of what it cost MCC for the average SALT placement during the previous year.
+Each fall, MCC sets the minimum contribution amount based on 50 percent of what it cost MCC for the average SALT placement during the previous year.
 If able, we encourage you to fundraise more than the minimum to help ensure the sustainability of our programming.
 All funds raised are tax receiptable.

 The amount is calculated every year by determining the total cost to MCC for the average SALT placement.
 Then we set the minimum contribution at 50 percent of that total.

 To help you raise that minimum contribution, we send you a fundraising package with ideas and a template letter you can send to friends, families and supporters.
 You can also set up an MCC registry where people can donate to help cover the costs.
 And if you need help, you can always contact us to ask for advice.